 Jones Act Information Center

 Another criteria for a claim under the Jones Act is that the injuries must have resulted from negligent acts.
 Negligence is legally defined as the failure to exercise reasonable care to avoid injuries or damages.
 In a Jones Act seaman lawsuit, the negligence may be on the part of the ship owner, an employer, or even co-workers whose actions led to your injuries.

 While maritime work has inherent risks, workers in this industry have a legal right to reasonable safety measures.
 Some of the examples of negligence that qualifies for a claim are:

 - Failure to fix or maintain equipment

 - Failure to properly train workers

-- Failure to provide proper safety gear and procedures
+- Failure to provide proper safety gear

 - Failure to inspect vessel